yuht1993/TRL_for_MOMDP_TVIVP/README.md

 # TRL_for_MOMDP_TVIVP
-### This repostory contains codes and test results of a proposed TRL approach for solving mixed observerble Markov decision process with time-varying interval-valued parameters
+### This repostory contains codes and test results of a proposed TRL approach for solving mixed observerble Markov decision process with time-varying interval-valued parameters.
+ALl the test results of TRL and benchmarks are recoreded in the Jupyter Notebook files.

 ### Due to file upload size limitations, we have stored the offline training results of the population of neural networks on a cloud drive.
 For specific details, please refer to the following link:

-### To train the network population offline, please execute the following Jupyter Notebook：
+### To train the network population offline, please execute the codes in following files：

 “exp1/DRL_uncertainty_result.ipynb”